Gut Mucosa: How To Strengthen Your sIgA Gut Immune System

 6. Food Sensitivities

 When you have food sensitivities, your body reacts to certain foods as a threat with an overactive immune response.
-Repeated exposure to the problematic foods can damage the gut mucosa and result in chronic inflammation and other health problems.
+Repeated exposure to problematic foods can damage the gut mucosa and result in chronic inflammation and other health problems.
 It is estimated that around 45% of individuals have food sensitivities.

 When our gut lining is damaged, we can become sensitive to foods.
 Consuming these foods can make the gut more permeable and prevent the gut from healing and sealing.
 Food sensitivities inflame the gut lining, creating this cycle of gut permeability and more food sensitivities.